 According to him, security measures should be respected in the current world.
 “But they are taken in a very unhappy way at Prague Castle.
 Someone has messed up an intention which may be praiseworthy, which is usual at Prague Castle,” said Papež.
 He pointed out that the Czech Republic has been ranked among the safest countries in the world for a long time.

 Prague City Tourism, an allowance organization of the capital city, refused the planned security measures in the press release in June.
 “We understand that the security of the seat of the President of the Czech Republic is a priority.
-Prague Castle is the most frequented sight in Prague and if we restrict access to it for people or introduce strict security checks, they will perceive it negatively,” said Nora Dolanská, the Director.
+Prague Castle is the most frequented sight in Prague, and if we restrict access to it for people or introduce strict security checks, they will perceive it negatively,” said Nora Dolanská, the Director.

 Their understanding concerning checks was also expressed by the tourists addressed on Tuesday afternoon, at the time when waiting in queues took several minutes.
-For example, Ywona, a Polish woman living in Germany, considers checks normal.
+For example, Iwona, a Polish woman living in Germany, considers checks normal.
 She was surprised that there were no checks at Prague Castle in the past.
 But she expressed doubts as to whether the current checks can prevent terrorist attacks.

-Due to the measure, queues occur especially in Hradčany Square and at Powder Bridge now and then.
+Due to the measure, queues occur, especially in Hradčany Square and at Powder Bridge now and then.
 For example, tourists queued a few minutes on Tuesday at around 15:00, but there were virtually no queues one hour later.

-However, people have to queue also for a few tens of minutes during a “tourist peak”, around noon, for example.
+However, people have to queue for a few tens of minutes during a “tourist peak”, around noon, for example.
 According to Ovčáček, travel agencies have not adapted themselves to the situation and continue to bring tourists at the same time.
 It is expected that the situation will change within a few days or weeks at most.

-The spokesman of Prague Castle has also stated that shelters protecting tourists against bad weather will appear at the check points soon.
+The spokesman of Prague Castle has also stated that shelters protecting tourists against bad weather will appear at the checkpoints soon.
 According to Ovčáček, measures will be gradually specified and modified.

 All entrances to Prague Castle should be adapted to be protected against rain, for example.
-Also the environment of inspectors will be improved to protect them against bad weather,” said Ovčáček.
+Also, the environment of inspectors will be improved to protect them against bad weather,” said Ovčáček.
 Concerning the form of the shelters, he told only that they would not look like the white booths in front of the Bundestag in Berlin.
 “We certainly do not plan this.
 We must pay attention to an important thing, which is the aesthetics of Prague Castle,” he added.

-In the near future also checks in the safety frames at the entrance to St. Vitus Cathedral will be waiting for tourists.
+Soon, also checks in the safety frames at the entrance to St. Vitus Cathedral will be waiting for tourists.
 According to Ovčáček, the measure, which has already been planned by Prague Castle for several months, will allow smoother passage.
 “We would be very pleased if this took place at the beginning of autumn,” he said.

-He did not rule out that in the winter also portable security frames would appear at the entrances to Prague Castle to ensure checks of people in winter clothes.
+He did not rule out that in the winter, portable security frames would appear at the entrances to Prague Castle to ensure checks of people in winter clothes.
 “Of course, there are portable security frames today which can be used.
 As we are in the first phase, we will evaluate it and will improve all measures,” he added.